 The Simons Center for the Social Brain seeks applications for Simons Postdoctoral Fellowships from external candidates who expect to receive their PhD within one year, or candidates who have been at MIT for less than a year after their PhD degrees (i.e., they received the PhD on or after Feb 27, 2014), who aim to conduct autism-related research at MIT.
-These prestigious fellowships are open to candidates nationwide who have earned their PhD degree within the prior three years.
+These prestigious fellowships are open to candidates nationwide.
 They are designed to enhance and showcase autism research at MIT and are awarded to candidates with truly excellent scientific accomplishments, who propose innovative research bridging at least two different labs.
-While the fellowships are open to candidates currently at MIT, the Simons Center aims to attract outstanding external candidates.
+While the fellowships are open to candidates currently at MIT, the Simons Center aims to attract outstanding external candidates who are fresh PhDs.
 MIT faculty members are encouraged to bring these fellowships to the attention of exceptional candidates who wish to come to MIT for postdoctoral training as Simons Fellows.

 Simons Postdoctoral Fellowships provide a competitive stipend plus an allowance for health insurance, travel and research-related expenses.
 The fellowships are awarded for 2 years, with the second year conditional upon satisfactory progress at the end of the first year.

 How To Apply